BloomTechBackend/bd-13-1-codealong-DynamodbCreateTable-starter/LessonPlan.md

-# Backend 13.2 - HTTP methods
+# Backend 13.1 - Create DynamoDB Table through Java code

 This lesson plan template is aimed at preparing instructors to deliver a high quality live session to learners who have already prepared to work on the project by setting up any prerequisites before coming to class.